-- 2) Report of the results of the rectification of the cause before resumption of importation Before allowing the resumption of the importation of the food in question, quarantine stations will confirm the rectification of the cause of the violation through the investigation as mentioned in 1) above.
-If necessary, quarantine stations will verify the rectification of the cause by referring to field investigations conducted by the importer in the exporting country and/or other inspections carried out by the exporting country and will also request for a report on the results of the rectification. - (4) Prohibition or suspension of the business of importers based on the provisions of Paragraph 2, Article 55 of the Act
+Before allowing the resumption of the importation of the food in question, quarantine stations will confirm the rectification of the cause of the violation through the investigation as mentioned in a. above.
+If necessary, quarantine stations will verify the rectification of the cause by referring to field investigations conducted by the importer in the exporting country and/or other inspections carried out by the exporting country and will also request for a report on the results of the rectification.

+(iv) Prohibition or suspension of the business of importers based on the provisions of Paragraph 2, Article 55 of the Act

-From the viewpoint of ensuring food safety, the MHLW may order the prohibition or suspension of the business of importers who have repeatedly committed violations or importers importing foods causing or that may cause damage to the public health, in order to have them rectify the cause of the violation and take preventive and any other measures necessary from a sanitary viewpoint.
+From the standpoint of ensuring food safety, the MHLW may order the prohibition or suspension of the business of importers who have repeatedly committed violations or importers importing foods causing or that may cause damage to the public health, in order to have them rectify the cause of the violation and take preventive and any other measures necessary from a sanitary viewpoint.

-In addition, as for importers whose violation rate is almost in excess of 5 % and who may be subjected to the disposition by prohibition or suspension of business, the MHLW will require them to submit explanations about their preventive measures and will provide guidance so that no more violations will be committed by them, in accordance with the "Guidelines for the Prohibition or Suspension of Business of Importers under Paragraph 2, Article 55 of the Act" attached to the "Notification concerning the Guidelines for the Prohibition or Suspension of Business of Importers under Paragraph 2, Article 55 of the Act" attached to the "Notification concerning the Guidelines for the Prohibition No. 0110003 dated January 10, 2006 issued by the Director General of the Department of Food, Pharmaceutical and Food Safety Bureau, MHLW.
+In addition, as for importers whose violation rate is almost in excess of 5 % and who may be subjected to the disposition by prohibition or suspension of business, the MHLW will require them to submit explanations about their preventive measures and will provide guidance so that no more violations will be committed by them, in accordance with the "Guidelines for the Prohibition or Suspension of Business of Importers under Paragraph 2, Article 55 of the Act" attached to the "Notification concerning the Guidelines for the Prohibition or Suspension of Business of Importers under Paragraph 2, Article 55 of the Act", FS Notification No. 0110003 dated January 10, 2006 issued by the Director General of the Department of Food, Pharmaceutical and Food Safety Bureau, MHLW.

 Quarantine stations will strengthen monitoring inspections over food products imported by such importers in accordance with the seriousness of the violations and will also conduct the verification of the preventive measures introduced by the importers.

-(5) Indictment of malicious cases
+(v) Indictment of malicious cases